 Although mushroom is grown commercially, a substantial amount of the edible mushroom is harvested in the forests.
 In the United States, the forests of Oregon, Idaho, and Washington are major players in the mushroom supply.

-Although the palm wine has a short shelf life that makes it commercial production unviable, the communities in the regions where palm trees grow such as West Africa have a big demand for palm wine.
+Although palm wine has a short shelf life that makes its commercial production unviable, the communities in the regions where palm trees grow, such as West Africa, have a big demand for palm wine.
 As a traditional drink, most of these communities cannot hold social gatherings without palm wine.

 Cola nut is a product that is mostly sourced from forests.
 It is imperative as it is one of the few stimulants allowed to Muslims.
 In certain regions such as West Africa, the Cola nuts are seen as a sign of friendship and peace, which gives the nut a center stage in meetings, reunions, festivals, and ceremonies.